Why Teak Wood Chopping Boards Deserve a Spot in Your Kitchen

 Easy to Maintain

 Teak wood’s properties make it very easy to maintain.
 Since the wood has high oil content, it is moisture resistant.
 The tight grains ensure that the wood is non-porous and maintains its shape.
 Teak wood requires minimal to no maintenance in most cases, especially in furniture.
 When it comes to chopping boards, they go through regular wet and dry phases.
 Most wood cannot tolerate these procedures but teak wood is highly resilient.
 Teak wood does require maintenance but the maintenance is relatively low.
 Also, teak wood is perfect for areas where moisture content is high.
 This includes areas where there is high rainfall and coastal areas.
-They are resistant to mould and fungus.
+They are resistant to mold and fungus.
 Maintenance of teak wood is simple.
 Clean the board immediately after use.
 Wipe dry after wash with a dry towel and oil the board once a month.
 Unlike other wooden boards, which require at least weekly maintenance, teak board requires very less.

 Just ensure that the board is not soaked.
 Wooden boards are not dishwasher safe and teak wood boards are only meant for hand wash.
 Use mild soap with warm water to wash off your board.
 Sanitising if necessary should be performed with baking soda and vinegar or a salt lemon scrub.
 Always oil your board immediately after sanitising your board.